-In December 2007 the FASB issued SFAS No. 141R, Business Combinations (SFAS 141R), which replaces SFAS 141.
+In December 2007, the FASB issued SFAS No. 141R, Business Combinations (SFAS 141R), which replaces SFAS 141.
 SFAS 141R establishes principles and requirements for how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, liabilities assumed and any resulting goodwill in the acquiree.
-The pronouncement also provides for disclosures to enable uses of the financial statements to evaluate the nature and financial effects of the business combination.
+The pronouncement also provides for disclosures to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
 SFAS 141R will be effective for us on January 1, 2009.
-We are in process of evaluating the effect that SFAS 141R will have on our financial statements.
+We are in the process of evaluating the effect that SFAS 141R will have on our financial statements.

-In April 2008, the FASB issued FSP SFAS 142, Determination of the Useful Life of Intangible Assets, which amends the factors that should be considered in developing renewal or extension assumptions used in determining the useful life of a recognized intangible asset.
-The FSP also adds additional disclosures to be included in financial statements.
-This FSP is effective for fiscal years beginning after December 15, 2008 and interim periods within those years.
-We are currently evaluating the impact, if any, the FSP will have on our financial statements.
+In April 2008, the FASB issued FSP SFAS 142-3, Determination of the Useful Life of Intangible Assets (FSP SFAS 142-3), which amends the factors that should be considered in developing renewal or extension assumptions used in determining the useful life of a recognized intangible asset.
+FSP SFAS 142-3 also adds additional disclosures to be included in financial statements.
+FSP SFAS 142-3 is effective for fiscal years beginning after December 15, 2008 and interim periods within those years.
+We are currently evaluating the impact, if any, that FSP SFAS 142-3will have on our financial statements.